Zhamila Bakbergenova

-Zhamila Bakbergenova (born 6 January 1996) is a Kazakh freestyle wrestler.
+Zhamila Naukhannurqyzy Bakbergenova (Жәмила Науханнұрқызы Бақбергенова; born 6 January 1996) is a Kazakh freestyle wrestler.
 She is a four-time medalist in the women's 72 kg event at the World Wrestling Championships.
 She is a five-time medalist, including three gold medals, at the Asian Wrestling Championships.
 She is also a two-time medalist at the Islamic Solidarity Games.

 Career

 Bakbergenova won the silver medal in the 69 kg event at the 2017 Islamic Solidarity Games held in Baku, Azerbaijan.
 In the final, she was defeated by Elis Manolova of Azerbaijan.

 Bakbergenova competed in the 68 kg event at the 2018 Asian Games without winning a medal; she was eliminated from the competition in her first match by Ayana Gempei of Japan.
 In 2019, she won a bronze medal in the women's 72 kg event at the Asian Wrestling Championships held in Xi'an, China.
 In that same year, at the World Wrestling Championships held in Nur-Sultan, Kazakhstan, she lost her bronze medal match against Masako Furuichi in the women's freestyle 72 kg event.

 In 2020, at the Golden Grand Prix Ivan Yarygin held in Krasnoyarsk, Russia, Bakbergenova won the silver medal in the women's 72 kg event.
 She won the gold medal in the 72 kg event at the Asian Wrestling Championships held in New Delhi, India.

 In 2021, Bakbergenova won the silver medal in her event at the Asian Wrestling Championships held in Almaty, Kazakhstan.
 In April and May 2021, she competed at the Asian Olympic Qualification Tournament and the World Olympic Qualification Tournament respectively, hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
 In June 2021, Bakbergenova won the bronze medal in her event at the 2021 Poland Open held in Warsaw, Poland.
 In October 2021, she won the silver medal in the 72 kg event at the World Wrestling Championships in Oslo, Norway.